Skip to main content

 • Descriptive and unique page titles

-• Descriptive page file names
+• Descriptive and properly formatted web page file names

-• Include description meta tags
+• Include description <meta> tags

-• Image alt tags
+• Image <alt> tags

 • Include a Robots.txt file